Fragtality/PilotsDeck/RM.md

 <br/>

 *Background*: Macro Files are a rather "rudimentary and legacy" Way to Script Actions in FSUIPC.
 In my Profiles I only use them in Prepar3D for "Mouse-Macros" which are able to Click Controls that can only be triggered with the Mouse (Mouse-Macros are not supported on MSFS).
-So if you don't know and have Macros, your Time is better invested to look at Lua or RPN :wink:<br/>
+So if you don't know and have Macros, your Time is better invested to look at Lua (or maybe even RPN) :wink:<br/>
 If you want to learn more about Macros, look at the "*FSUIPC7 for Advanced Users*" Document in your *My Documents\FSUIPC7* Folder (or \FSUIPC6 for P3D)!
 <br/><br/><br/>